Emergency Services Coordinator

 The Town of Tonawanda Police Department’s Emergency Services Bureau mission is to assure the safety and health of all of its employees and residents before, during and after natural or man-made large scale emergencies.
 This is done through continuous evaluation of emergency plans, training and education, outreach and establishing public and private partnerships with both the business sector as well as community organizations.

 The Town of Tonawanda Police Department’s Emergency Services Bureau was created in 2002.
-The main responsibility of our office is to conduct a hazard analysis of the Town and then develop a plan identifying resources in order to address any hazard or emergency which might occur.
+The main responsibility of this bureau is to conduct a hazard analysis of the Town to develop a plan identifying resources in order to address any hazard or emergency which might occur.

 The Bureau works very closely with the Department of Homeland Security, the New York State Department of Homeland Security and Emergency Services, the Erie County Department of Emergency Services and the United States Coast Guard.